- the team’s working long hours but still missing deadlines?

 As an Agile Technical Practices Coach, I teach and coach developers to recognize the look and smell of bad code.
 My 8-week Craftsmanship program is an excellent way to build up baseline skills and smooth out the flow of value from your team.
 Look at your team through my lenses for a while to find new ways to build efficiency.

-How Does It Happen?
+How Does “Bad Code” Happen?

 One line of code at a time.

-Tension causes folks to cut corners, make assumptions, jury rig, throw people at it, do whatever it takes to “just get the d**n thing finished.”
+The building tension causes folks to cut corners, make assumptions, jury rig, throw people at it, do whatever it takes to “just get the d**n thing finished.”

 Despite how great your application may look on the surface, your developers know what it’s like to live with that code.